TunnelBear vs Windscribe 2026: Which VPN Is Actually Worth It?

 Pricing & Value

-Here's the thing — Windscribe is the better value at almost every tier.
+Here's the thing — Windscribe offers better value at almost every tier.
 The free plan gives you 7.5x more data.
-The paid annual plan is slightly cheaper at $4.08/mo vs $3.33/mo (though TunnelBear edges it there).
+The paid annual plan is slightly cheaper at $4.08/mo vs $3.33/mo (though TunnelBear edges it slightly there).
 The Build Your Own option has no TunnelBear equivalent.
-The one real caveat: TunnelBear's Teams plan offers more polished centralized management for business use cases.
+One real caveat: TunnelBear's Teams plan offers more polished centralized management for business use.

 If you're on the free tier, honestly, this comparison basically ends here.
 Windscribe wins by a mile.